stockmouton/stockmouton.github.io/articles/hyperinflation.md

 Now that we understand a little bit better market dynamics, let's look at the special case of hyperinflation.

 Hyperinflation is a sudden and strong inflation rate increase (something like 50% inflation rate per month).
 If we were to experience hyperinflation on the CPI, it would means that in a few weeks, the price of everything, including the baguette could surge: With a 50% rate month-to-month hyperinflation, a baguette which cost $1 today could cost $1.5 next month !

-Hyperinflation is impacting the whole economy at once introducting a period of high uncertainty everywhere including in the open market.

 ### Impact on the open market
 As we've already seen, bonds yield (and coupon's rate when issued) must be higher than the inflation rate to be attractive.
 In an hyperinflation settings, the market will be taken by surprise and will never cathc up in time.
 Before you know, all bond investors requires higher yields.
 The bond market will crash violently, until yields get satysfying again (or until companies disappear).